setopsco/docs/content/latest/user/installation.md

 There are two ways you can sign up with SetOps:

-1. If you've been invited to SetOps by another user, follow the instruction mentioned in the invite email to set a password for your account.
+1. If you've been invited to SetOps by another user, follow the invitation email's instructions to set a password for your account.
 You then have access to the resources you have been invited to.

-1. If you (and your organization) is new to SetOps you can [sign up here](https://app.setops.co).
-Afterward you will have access to a demo Organization which you can use to get to know SetOps.
+1. If you (and your Organization) are new to SetOps, you can [sign up here](https://app.setops.co/login/).
+Afterward, you will have access to a demo Organization which you can use to get to know SetOps.
 When you are ready, you can create your own Organization with your own AWS account.

 ## Log In